forseti-security/terraform-google-forseti/README.md

 More information about Domain Wide Delegation can be found [here](https://developers.google.com/admin-sdk/directory/v1/guides/delegation).

 ### Cleanup
-Remember to cleanup the service account used to install Forseti either manually, or by running the command:
+Remember to cleanup the service account used to install Forseti either manually, with terraform or by running the command:

 `./scripts/cleanup.sh <project_id> <service_account_id>`

+With terraform run, you will need to make sure the account running terraform has proper permissions:
+`cd scripts/ ; terraform plan`
+`terraform apply`

 This will deprovision and delete the service account, and then delete the credentials file.